matthewomccorkle/matthewomccorkle.github.io/_posts/2022-07-18-day_033_asciinema.md

     After you type exit to stop recording the prompt will ask if you want to save to your asciinema.org account.
 If you press <enter> then it will save online and display the URL where you can access the save.
-This saved recording is private and uploaded via HTTPS so it is somewhat secure.
+This saved recording is private and uploaded via HTTPS.

 <br>